joseppbenvenuto/Coal_Terminal_Maintenance_Analysis/README.md

 ## Methods Used

-1) Data exploration, cleaning, and analysis.
+1) Data exploration, cleaning, and descriptive statistical analysis.

 ## Results